Measuring Electron Energy in Muon-to-Electron Conversion using Holographic Synchrotron Radiation Emission Spectroscopy: Introduction

-where $B_{\mu}(Z)$ is the atomic binding energy of the muon and $R(A)$ is the atomic recoil energy for a muonic atom with the atomic number $Z$ and the mass number $A$.
-With only a monoenergetic electron in the final state, $\mu^{-} \rightarrow e^{-}$ conversion is speculated to provide the ultimate sensitivity to the CLFV process in the long term since, unlike $\mu^{+} \rightarrow e^{+} \gamma$ and $\mu \rightarrow e^{+}e^{-}e^{+}$ processes, it does not suffer from the accidental coincidence background at high muon rates.
+where $Z$ and $A$ are the atomic number and mass number of the nuclei, respectively.
+With only a monoenergetic electron in the final state, $\mu^{-} \rightarrow e^{-}$ conversion is speculated to provide the ultimate sensitivity to the CLFV process in the long term since, unlike the $\mu^{+} \rightarrow e^{+} \gamma$ and $\mu \rightarrow e^{+}e^{-}e^{+}$ processes, it does not suffer from the accidental coincidence background at high muon rates.
 Additionally, since the muon interacts with quarks in a nucleus, the conversion rate depends on the target nucleus and is model-dependent.

-Exceptional experimental progress has been made in the last decade, enabling upcoming experiments like Mu2e~\cite{Mu2e:2014fns} and COMET~\cite{COMET:2018auw} to improve the sensitivity of the $\mu^{-} \rightarrow e^{-}$ conversion by four orders of magnitude.
-This is enabled by the use of a pulsed beam, a novel muon beamline with grated magnetic field, and state-of-the-art low-mass tracking detectors that let the experiments achieve excellent momentum resolution better than 0.2\%~\cite{Yucel:2022oom,Volkov:2021vmt}.
-The excellent momentum resolution is critical for higher sensitivity since the DIO electrons constitute an intrinsic background that scales with the muon beam intensity.
-In the endpoint region, the DIO rate varies as $\mathrm{(E_{\mu e} - E)^5}$~\cite{Shanker:1981mi,Czarnecki:2011mx} and can only be suppressed with sufficient momentum resolution for the relativistic electron.
+Exceptional experimental progress has been made in the last decade, enabling upcoming experiments such as Mu2e~\cite{Mu2e:2014fns} and COMET~\cite{COMET:2018auw} to improve the sensitivity of the $\mu^{-} \rightarrow e^{-}$ conversion by four orders of magnitude, with an additional order of magnitude possible in the next-generation upgrade Mu2e-II~\cite{Mu2e-II:2022blh}.
+This is enabled by the use of a pulsed beam, a novel muon beamline with graded magnetic field, and state-of-the-art low-mass tracking detectors that let the experiments achieve excellent momentum resolution better than 0.2\%~\cite{Yucel:2022oom,Volkov:2021vmt}.
+Excellent momentum resolution is critical for higher sensitivity since the DIO electrons constitute an intrinsic background that scales with the muon beam intensity.
+In the endpoint region, the DIO rate varies as $\mathrm{(E_{\mu e} - E)^5}$~\cite{Shanker:1981mi,czarnecki2011muon} and can only be suppressed with sufficient momentum resolution for the relativistic electron.